 Jeddah has long been a powerful part of the Saudi economy.
 The economy is less dependent on oil than in much of Saudi Arabia, and the area has a strong entrepreneurial culture.
 The 20 year Strategic Plan for the Municipality of Jeddah sets out the city’s commitment to economic growth.
 It particularly examines strategies for challenging unemployment rates, ensuring more women participate in the workforce, and outlines the Municipality’s commitment to focus on growth sectors like tourism and information and communication technologies.
 With its sandy beaches, the historic old city Al Balad and the famous shopping area of Tahlia Street, tourism plays a key part in the economic makeup of the city.
 In fact, many Muslim pilgrims from around the world fly to Jeddah to start the important Hajj pilgrimage to Mecca.

 Jeddah Economic Forum

 Ideally situated in the business district of Jeddah, the Radisson Blu Hotel, Jeddah is the perfect place to stay when attending the Jeddah Economic Forum.
-Our elegant hotel comprises stylish rooms and suites, contemporary meeting rooms, excellent business services, and fitness and leisure facilities.
-Our Jeddah hotel is located less than 20 kilometres from the airport, and close to the Jeddah International Exhibition and Convention Center.
+The elegant hotel comprises stylish rooms and suites, contemporary meeting rooms, excellent business services, and fitness and leisure facilities.
+Plus with a wide selection of cuisine ranging from Japanese options are Hokkaido to delicious daily specials at Al-Diwan, you can end the night on a high note and a belly full of food!
+If you're heading to the city just for the forum, the hotel is located less than 20 kilometers from the airport, making it convenient to fly in and out of the city with ease!